 - If your opponent secures an advanced anchor, it becomes important to make one yourself.
 If not, your opponent can afford to make more aggressive plays which could force you on the defensive.

+If you apply these intermediate backgammon tips to your game it will certainly improve your play.
 A complete list of Playing Guides is available on this link.

 Backgammon rules are available on this link.